clearlinux/clear-linux-documentation/source/multiboot.rst

 Creating a bootable USB stick
 -----------------------------

-**This process has not been verified as it has known issues.**
+**This process has not been verified and may have known issues.**

 An ISO-to-USB program can be used for Windows, or to get an already bootable Windows USB stick.
-One way of doing this is to inject the :abbr:`Master Boot Record (MBR)` into the first logical bytes of the USB stick; files can be found in the `syslinux distribution`_, using :file:`gptmbr.bin`, since we want UEFI to boot:
+One way of doing this is to inject the :abbr:`Master Boot Record (MBR)` into the first logical bytes of the USB stick; files can be found in the `syslinux distribution`_, using :file:`gptmbr.bin` to get UEFI to boot:

 1. Using GPT: Format USB stick with NTFS format and bootable flag.